UI • INTERACTION • PRODUCT DESIGN

-Collaborating with a Product Designer on my team, we updated the UI and interaction patterns for all of our In-Queue game cards on the Play Disney Parks App.
-These cards are the entry points into all of our interactive games (a key feature on our app), providing a description of the games and information on how to unlock them, and an overview of the achievements you’ve earned so far.
-The goal of this project was to create a scale-able design to account for new app content, and a media gallery within the game card.
+As a Product Designer at the Walt Disney Company, I redesigned the UI and interaction patterns for all of the In-Queue game cards on the Play Disney Parks App.
+These cards are the entry points into all of our interactive games (a key feature on our app), providing a description of the games, information on how to unlock them, and an overview of the achievements you’ve earned so far.
+The goal of this project was to create a scalable design to account for new app content, and a media gallery within the game card.
 The screen below showcases the original card design (on the left) and the updated one (on the right).

-The media gallery is currently in development so I’m not able to show it on this page.
+The media gallery feature is currently in development so I’m not able to show it on this page.
 I’m also unable to show any process work or specifics of my process due to my NDA.
 However, I’d love to share it with you in an interview setting!

-My colleague and I spearheaded this project from start to finish.
-We worked together across offices (him in Glendale and me in Seattle) to create wireframes, hi-fidelity designs, presentation decks, and prototypes in Framer.
-We also documented the final solution and handed it off to the Dev team.
-Throughout the process, we reviewed our designs with Product, the design team, developers, and leadership - participating in many product strategy discussions and contributing our thoughts to the overall strategy of our app.
+Throughout the process, we reviewed our designs with Product Managers, the design team, developers, and design leadership - participating in many product strategy discussions and contributing our thoughts to the overall strategy of our app.

-Through this project, I learned a tremendous amount about Product Design.
-I gained valuable experience in shipping a product and working on it from end-to-end.
-On top of sharpening my skills in interaction, wireframing, and prototyping — I learned a tremendous amount about product strategy and designing for accessibility.
-This project also required me to think deeply about any possible content that we might implement in the future, strengthening my skills in designing for scale-ability.
+I gained extremely valuable experience in documenting and shipping a product, working on it from end-to-end.
+On top of sharpening my skills in interaction, wireframing, and prototyping — I also learned a tremendous amount about product strategy and designing for accessibility.
+This project also required me to think deeply about any possible content we might implement in the future, strengthening my skills in designing for scalability.